NeneWang/Practice-Algo.Structures.Code/algoexperthtml/system_design.md

 Moveing and operating the data.
 Is that the key value learn structurely, reduces data- values, are cunks to the saqme datasets.

+## Security And HTTPS

+Security unlickely to knwo about security.
+System design interviews can go in many directions, and might get into security.
+Is objectively better to know.
+Communications to the underlying and not telling anybody.
+Assumption that the communication should be private.
+Rely them to the server in a fashion.
+Some third party int he communication.
+This is known as the man in the middle attack.

+## API Design